Persie0/Most-Used-Words-Anki-Deck-Creator/README.md

-<h3>Create multiple Ankidecks at once (harder, longer)</h3>
+<h3>Create multiple Ankidecks at once</h3>

 1. Fork this project
-2. upload your .txt files from which you want to create Anki Deck(s) to the forked repo; I recommend to upload into the uploads directory
+2. upload your .txt files from which you want to create Anki Deck(s) to the forked repo
 3. follow this
 https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/creating-a-personal-access-token#creating-a-token=
 and create an access token with admin:org, admin:repo_hook, delete:packages, gist, repo, workflow, write:packages ticked